-The wide-ranging fire impacts not only impacted the natural biodiversity of the landscape but destroyed over $50 million of Parks Victoria built assets across Eastern Victoria.
+The wide-ranging fire impacts not only impacted the natural environment, but are estimated to have caused up to $30 million of damage to Parks Victoria's built assets and infrastructure across Eastern Victoria.

 Parks Victoria is continuing to undertake vital recovery works, with some areas proving more challenging due to the remoteness and inaccessibility.

 We are committed to reopening our parks and popular sites for visitors as soon as it is safe to do so.

 Parks Victoria has created a story map to show the complexity and scale of the work needed to reopen much-loved parks, including highlights such as the new bridges at Buchan Caves, new beach access steps at Cape Conran, environmental programs to protect vulnerable species, rebuilt lookouts, and many kilometres of cleared tracks.